Polychlorinated Biphenyls (PCBs)

 Possible health concerns of PCBs

-- Can harm the developing fetus and infant, possibly affecting growth and learning.
+- Can harm the developing fetus and infant, which can include effects on growth and learning.

 - Can interfere with the body’s natural hormones and affect the immune system.